 Michigan music fans would be hard-pressed to find another band whose official description of its approach includes the phrases “Tarantino soundtrack,” “’60s French ye-ye,” “spaghetti Western,” “noir chamber pop” and “manouche-inspired.”

-Via Mardot, a new band project fronted by Holland singer-songwriter Olivia Mainville, embraces all that and more, ensuring that the band stands out from the pack.
+Via Mardot, a new band project from the Holland singer-songwriter, embraces all that and more, ensuring that the band stands out from the pack.

-It also gives Mainville a chance to stretch out beyond what she’s done with her longstanding, well-known indie-folk and gypsy swing band, Olivia & The Aquatic Troupe.
+It also gives Mardot a chance to stretch out beyond what she’s done with her longstanding, well-known indie-folk and gypsy swing band, Olivia & The Aquatic Troupe.

-The Via Mardot trio features guitarist-singer Mainville (Olivia & The Aquatic Troupe), bassist Brandon James (Jack & The Bear) and percussionist Adam Schreiber (Jack & The Bear).
+As a trio, the group features guitarist-singer Mardot, bassist Brandon James (Jack & The Bear) and percussionist Adam Schreiber (Jack & The Bear).

 “Via Mardot is more inspired by French ye-ye pop (early ’60s pop music from Southern Europe) and spaghetti Western.
 We’ve also incorporated new musical instruments that we never even thought of playing with in the Aquatic Troupe.
 I’m also being much more selective and careful of what I subject Via Mardot to,” Mainville said.